-Students trace the evolution of the international community’s response to genocide and examine how the United States has responded to six cases of genocide.
+Students explore the evolution of the international community’s response to genocide and examine how the U.S. has responded to multiple cases of genocide.

 Teaching about Genocide and Human Rights Through a Civics Lens: Meeting State Standards

-Join the Choices Program to learn how two of our engaging units, Confronting Genocide: Never Again and Competing Visions of Human Rights: Questions for U.S. Policy, can be used in your middle or high school classroom to address these requirements.
+Join the Choices Program to learn how two of our engaging units, Confronting Genocide: Never Again? and Competing Visions of Human Rights: Questions for U.S. Policy, can be used in your middle or high school classroom to address these requirements.

 A limited number of partial scholarships are available.
 Contact Mimi Stephens for details.

-This workshop is appropriate for middle and high school educators who teaches about genocide or human rights and would like to use these topics to engage students in an examination of current world issues.
+This workshop is appropriate for middle and high school educators who teach about genocide or human rights and would like to use these topics to engage students in an examination of current world issues.
 Materials are appropriate for grades 7-12.
 Humanities teachers often use our materials and are encouraged to attend.

 “That was the best professional learning opportunity EVER!”